 Etiology, Incidence, Financial Aspects

 Acute pancreatitis (AP) is defined as an acute inflammatory attack of the pancreas with a sudden onset of symptoms, which in the absence of post necrotic damage to the gland, results in complete resolution of histology, physiology and symptoms and provided the initiating cause is removed there will be no further attacks.
 The commonest causes for AP are gallstones (40-65%), and alcohol (25-40%), and the remainder (10-30%) are due to a variety of causes including autoimmune and genetic risk factors (Table 1) [1,2].
 Irrespective of etiology, the trigger factors cause supraphysiological intracellular signaling resulting in trypsin activation within the zymogen granules [3-5].
 The resultant acinar cell death causes a localized and systemic inflammatory response.
-Initially the most prominent features are distant organ dysfunction notably the mungs and kidneys, which is most cases is of short duration (<48 hours) [6,7].
+Initially the most prominent features are distant organ dysfunction notably the lungs and kidneys, which is most cases is of short duration (<48 hours) [6,7].

 The incidence of AP is rising globally with an estimate of 34 cases (95% confidence interval (Cl) 23-49) per 105 general population per year [8].
 In Europe the incidence of AP ranged from 4.6 to 100 per 105 population and was highest in eastern and northern Europe [9].
 In the USA there were approximately 275,000 hospitalizations in 2009, almost doubling from that in 1988 [2].
 Longitudinal data from Japan demonstrate a threefold increase from 1998 to 2011, with a prevalence of 49.4 per 105 [10].
 Life-style factors probably account for the rising incidence, which can be attributed to diet and gallstones, alcohol and smoking consumption, diabetes mellitus, and obesity [2].
 The overall financial burden of AP on public health systems across the world is considerable.
 A USA study from 2007 estimated $2 billion for hospitalization for AP – around $10,000 per admission [11].
 Timely identification of patients at risk for developing severe disease and a state-of-the-art treatment of these patients are multidisciplinary challenges.